Nicaraguan ambassador to OAS turns on Ortega, denounces 'dictatorship' | Politics

 Nicaraguan ambassador to OAS turns on Ortega, denounces 'dictatorship'

+"Denouncing the dictatorship of my country is not easy," he said.
+"But to continue remaining silent and defending the indefensible, is impossible."
+McFields, a television journalist who took on his role as OAS ambassador in November, also said he had resigned from the post.

-McFields also said he had resigned as ambassador.
-The government, which has long argued that opponents of Ortega have been attempting to oust him with foreign support, did not immediately reply to a request for comment.
+The government, which has long argued that opponents of Ortega have been attempting to oust him with foreign support, dismissed McFields' remarks, saying he did not represent the government and that his declarations were "not valid."
+The administration said Nicaragua's ambassador to Washington, Francisco Campbell, was now the OAS representative.

-The diplomat also pointed to the closures of nongovernmental organizations and curbs on the media, and said elections in the Central American country were "not credible."
-McFields' comments came the same week that a judge sentenced former presidential candidate Cristiana Chamorro to eight years detention for financial crimes, in a case the opposition said was politically motivated.
+McFields also pointed to the closures of nongovernmental organizations and curbs on the media, and said elections in the Central American country were "not credible."
+His comments came the same week that a judge sentenced former presidential candidate Cristiana Chamorro to eight years detention for financial crimes, in a case the opposition said was politically motivated.

-McFields, a television journalist, took on his role as OAS ambassador in November.
-Chamorro led Ortega in several polls when she was arrested last June.
-Ortega won re-election to serve a fourth consecutive term in November after at least 46 opposition figures, including six presidential candidates, were detained.

-The United States and the European Union said Ortega's last election was illegitimate and have pressed him to hold new elections and release more than 160 prisoners.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)